sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 In addition, `JUnitXmlReportPlugin` provides an experimental support for generating junit-xml.

-Older non-auto plugins often require settings to be added explictly, so that [multi-project build][Multi-Project] could have different types of projects.
+Older non-auto plugins often require settings to be added explicitly, so that [multi-project build][Multi-Project] could have different types of projects.
 The plugin documentation will indicate how to configure it, but typically for older plugins this involves adding the base settings